khabib97/ThreatFeedDashboard/README.md

 Java : Open JDK 8
 Python : 3.6.8

->**Hardware Requirements**
+>**Hardware Requirements:**
 Minimum Core i5
 Ram :  8 GB
 Core : 2
 Process : 2

 Based on OS and Software version, your installation guide could be changed, but integration procedure will be same.

 ## Step 1 : Installation